Choo-Choo!

 - Kendall "Breezy Brisbane" McComas

 - Supporting role.
-Neither nickname was used in this film.
-He's basically
+Neither nickname was used in this film, but the cutting continuity refers to him as

 - Dorothy "Echo" DeBorba as "Dorothy"